 Eventually, I learned.

 Whether I make it to the top of the Forbes list or not is inconsequential.
 Whether I make it on the map as the next best entrepreneur or the richest in the world or the next best author is unimportant.
-What matters is this: at the end of the day, I can see myself in the mirror and come to a positive, constructive conclusion.
+What matters is this: at the end of the day, I can look at myself in the mirror and come to a positive, constructive conclusion.
 What matters is that when I lay to rest, I am proud because above all my challenges, I did not give in nor did I allow anyone or anything to degrade my spirit.
 And to me, this is what it means to be successful.
-I have met people with more money than I could ever think of.
-And they’re miserable.
-I have seen people with modest homes, modest jobs, and modest lifestyles and yet, no one could ever be as satisfied as them.
+I have met people with more money than I could ever think of and they’re miserable.
+I have seen people with modest homes, modest jobs and modest lifestyles and yet, no one could ever be as satisfied as them.

 I don’t know what you see when you look in the mirror.
 All I know is when I look at you, I see an immeasurable amount of ability.
 You might not see this, but I do.